r57zone/EasyNotes/README.md

 Go to Safari on your iOS device and enter there "IP/webapp", where IP is the reserved permanent IP of your computer.
 Next you need to click "Share" -> "On the Home Screen".
 A shortcut to EasyNotes appears on the desktop.

 ### Android
 Install "EasyNotes.apk" and enter the reserved permanent IP of your computer.
+If the entered IP address was wrong, delete the app and install it again.

 ## Screenshot
 ### Windows